-In this subsection we recall the definitions and results about Riemannian polyhedra which will be used in the rest of the manuscript.
-We refer the reader to the book \cite{F01}, for more complete discussion on the subject.\\ \textbf{Simplicial complex.} A countable locally finite simplicial complex $K$, consists of a countable set $\{v\}$ of elements, called vertices, and a set $\{s\}$ of finite non-void subsets of vertices, called simplexes, such that \begin{itemize} \item any set consisting of exactly one vertex is a simplex. \item any non-void subset of a simplex is a simplex. \item every vertex belongs to only finitely many simplexes (the local finiteness condition). \end{itemize}
+A countable locally finite simplicial complex $K$, consists of a countable set $\{v\}$ of elements called vertices and a set $\{s\}$ of finite non-void subsets of vertices called simplexes such that \begin{enumerate}[i.] \item any set consisting of exactly one vertex is a simplex. \item any non-void subset of a simplex is a simplex. \item every vertex belongs to only finitely many simplexes (the local finiteness condition). \end{enumerate}

 To the simplicial complex $K$, we associate a metric space $|K|$ defined as follows.
-The space $|K|$ of $K$ is the set of all formal finite linear combinations $\alpha=\sum_{v\in K} \alpha(v)v$ of vertices of $K$ such that $0\leq\alpha(v)\leq 1$, $\sum_{v\in K} \alpha(v)=1$ and $\{v : \alpha(v) > 0\}$ is a simplex of $K$. $|K|$ is made into a metric space with barycentric distance $\rho(\alpha, \beta)$ between two points $\alpha=\sum \alpha(v)v$ and, $\beta=\sum \beta(v)v$ of $|K|$ given by the finite sum
+The space $|K|$ of $K$ is the set of all formal finite linear combinations $\alpha=\sum_{v\in K} \alpha(v)v$ of vertices of $K$ such that $0\leq\alpha(v)\leq 1$, $\sum_{v\in K} \alpha(v)=1$ and $\{v : \alpha(v) > 0\}$ is a simplex of $K$. $|K|$ is made into a metric space with barycentric distance $\rho(\alpha, \beta)$ between two points $\alpha=\sum \alpha(v)v$ and $\beta=\sum \beta(v)v$ of $|K|$ given by the finite sum

 With this metric $|K|$ is locally compact and separable.
 The metric $\rho$ is not intrinsic.
-We denote by $\overline{\rho}(\alpha,\beta)$ the length metric associated to $\rho$ by the standard procedure \cite{BBI01}. \begin{lemme} \cite{F01} Let $K$ be a countable, locally finite simplicial complex of finite dimension $n$, and $V$ a Euclidean space of dimension $2n + 1$.
+We denote by $\overline{\rho}(\alpha,\beta)$ the length metric associated to $\rho$ by the standard procedure \cite{BBI01}. \begin{lemme} \cite{F01} Let $K$ be a countable, locally finite simplicial complex of finite dimension $n$ and $V$ a Euclidean space of dimension $2n + 1$.
 There exists an affine Lipschitz homeomorphism $i$ of $|K|$ onto a closed subset of $V$. \end{lemme}

 We shall use the term {\it{polyhedron}} to mean a connected locally compact separable Hausdorff space $X$ for which there exists a simplicial complex $K$ and a homeomorphism $\theta$ of $|K|$ onto $X$.
 Any such pair $T = (K,\theta)$ is called a triangulation of $X$.